sysr-q/gopp/README.md

 are more work than I'd like to put in - if you want something like this, you should probably use Go's compiler flags/tags instead.

+_Note:_ Currently, `define`s are _global_ - that is, they're not scoped to the
+file currently being processed.
+This may change at a later date, be warned.

 gopp
 ----